+No odour.

+Various

-Z Required limit value: No odour.
-CAS RN: Various Properties: Liquids or gases.
+Liquids or gases.
 Inhalation can affect the nervous system and cause headache, fatigue and nausea , as well as chronic effects.
 Cause irritation on skin, eyes and mucous membranes.

-Use: Solvents for dyeing and printing.
+Solvents for dyeing and printing.
 Solvents that have been used for cleaning of spinning oils from textiles are often found in amounts of 10-20 mg/kg.
 The limit for humans to sense a smell lies around 100 mg/kg for most substances.

-Comments: If possible, chose water-based systems based on easily degra- dable surfactants.
-If not possible to switch over to water based- water-based systems, there are statutory hygienic limit values for employees in many countries for strict compliance to maintain workers safety Legal background: 2-methoxyethyl acetate, CAS RN 110-49-6 is listed on the Candidate List of Substances of Very High Concern for authoriza- tion of the Regulation (EC) No 1907/2006 (REACH).
+If possible, chose water-based systems based on easily degradable surfactants.
+If not possible to switch over to water based-water-based systems, there are statutory hygienic limit values for employees in many countries for strict compliance to maintain workers safety

+2-methoxyethyl acetate, CAS RN 110-49-6 is on the Candidate list (REACH).

 Manufacturers in EU are required to follow the Industrial emissions directive, 2010/75/EU .

+In France: The substances on the Candidate List are included in the AGEC legislation (LOI $n^{\circ}$ 2020-105).
+The legislation also regulates certain mineral oil in ink for packaging and printed paper.
+Limit: 0.1% for mineral oil saturated hydrocarbons (MOSH) consisting of 16 to 35 carbon atoms by January 2025

-Test method: SNV 195 651, screening method.
+SNV 195 651, screening method.
 Panel odour test.

 Detection limit: No odour.

 No standardised quantitative test method available.
 Test equipment: GC-MS

+CHEMICALS GUIDANCE | Edition: August 2023 | © 2023 Swedish Chemicals Group - RISE